If you’re planning your first time visit to Paris, then you are probably thinking about what to do, what to expect, when to go and where to stay.

 Don’t worry – I don’t mean you should plan every outfit to be as stylish as possible.
 I mean almost the opposite, in fact.

 I completely understand some people get a lot of pleasure from fashion and enjoy having photos of themselves dressed up at famous landmarks.
 However, I think there’s an Americanised idea of Paris fashion perpetuated by TV shows like Emily In Paris.
-Whilst some Parisians are very stylish, in my experience, those that are in bold outfits, colourful berets and enormous heels are normally tourists.
+Whilst some Parisians are very stylish, in my experience, those who are in bold outfits, colourful berets and enormous heels are normally tourists.
 And the attention they’re drawing might not be a good thing (remember the scammers).

 So, if you love a glammed-up photo op, go for it, but maybe tone it down and blend in a little more when you’re out and about on the streets to avoid the notice of those who might be looking for a target.